-9.17 SPECIES INCERTAE SEDIS
+9.16 SPECIES INCERTAE SEDIS

 If a listing of species of uncertain affiliation is necessary for your treatment of a taxon, then only include those for which there is a name, a description, and a deposited culture.
 This section may include organisms whose names appear on the Approved Lists, Validation Lists, or have only been effectively published.
 There is no set format for this section, and the Bacteriological Code should be consulted for advice on the revival of old names.
-List in alphabetical order and give author, year and page of description.
+List in alphabetical order and give author and year of the description.

-9.18 SPECIES CANDIDATUS
+9.17 SPECIES CANDIDATUS

-Authors are encouraged to include taxa that have been accorded provisional status using the Candidatus category (Murray and Schleifer, IJSB 44: 176; Murray and Stackebrandt, IJSB 45: 186).
-Briefly, candidatus organisms have been described but can't be deposited in culture collections, usually either because they have not yet been cultured or they are not pure.
-For that reason, they are not formally named and follow the candidatus conventions.
+Authors are encouraged to include taxa that have been accorded provisional status using the Candidatus category (Murray and Schleifer, IJSB 44: 176; Murray and Stackebrandt, IJSB 45: 186; Oren 2025, IJSEM 75, 006638).
+Briefly, Candidatus organisms have been described but can't be deposited in culture collections, usually either because they have not yet been cultured or they are not pure.
+For that reason, they are not formally named and follow the Candidatus conventions.
 Nevertheless, many are extremely interesting and important, and the Manual should include them.

 In Bergey's, the format for Candidatus names is Candidatus Somethinglatin or Candidatus Somethinglatin somethingelselatin.
-Bergey's does use quotation marks because they are redundant with the Candidatus designation.
+Bergey's does not use quotation marks because they are redundant with the Candidatus designation.
 Bergey's uses Ca. and not Cand. as the abbreviation for Candidatus.
 However, the abbreviation should not be used in the title of a chapter or in the species list.

 Candidatus taxa may have type strains, but their names are not validly published.
-Therefore, the sentence "Number of species with validated names: " should be replaced with "Number of Candidatus species:" If a genus contains a mixture of validated and Candidatus names, both sentences should be used.
+Therefore, the sentence "Number of species with validated names:" should be replaced with "Number of Candidatus species:" If a genus contains a mixture of validated and Candidatus names, both sentences should be used.